Marcelle-Samir/Firmware_Over_The_Air/README.md

 **And then this selected car will:**

-> fetches the file from the server \
+> fetch the file from the server \
 and after the car owner confirm to flash now through a Pop-Up window appear on the car's dashboard it parses the downloaded file into frames to be sent to the ECU through UART

 **After the flashing is done:**

-> another popup window appears on the car's dashboard to notify the user that the flashing is done \
+> another Pop-Up window appears on the car's dashboard to notify the user that the flashing is done \
-> also the GUI app. will be notified
+> also the PC GUI app. will be notified

 ## Raspberry Pi